 The other common variant that shows more information than the standard fixed width box plot is called the variable width box plot (like the plot at the top of this page).

-However, this is only valuable if comparing more than one box plot since the width is irrelevant is just displaying one box plot.
+However, this is only valuable if comparing more than one box plot since the width is irrelevant if displaying only one box plot.

 One common convention is to make the width of the boxes for group of data proportional to the square roots of the number of observations in a given sample.